pulumi/pulumi-hugo/themes/default/content/blog/esc-kubernetes-cluster-and-app/index.md

 This component includes an output value for the cluster's kubeconfig that we can use to connect to the cluster.
 However, before we create the cluster, we need to configure AWS credentials so that Pulumi can deploy the requested changes.
 While it is possible to set this configuration directly on the stack, let's see how it can be done with Pulumi ESC.
-First, we create the following ESC environment (the "aws" environment):
+First, we create the following ESC environment (the `aws-sandbox` environment):

 ```yaml
 values: